Anne Eckstein

-Anne Lore Eckstein (born 28 September 1955) is a former Australian politician.
+Anne Lore Eckstein (born 28 September 1955) is an Australian former politician.

 Born in Ferntree Gully, Victoria, she graduated from Boronia High School in 1973 and received a Bachelor of Arts (Hons) in 1978 and a Master of Arts in 1985 from Monash University.
 In 1979 she received her Diploma of Education and became a primary school teacher.
 She also held a number of positions with the Department of Education and Training.

 She was the Labor candidate for the new, fairly-safe Liberal seat of Ferntree Gully in the 2002 Victorian state election, and won it on the back of the Labor landslide.
-She was defeated in 2006 by Liberal candidate Nick Wakeling.
+She was defeated in 2006 by Liberal candidate Nick Wakeling by a margin of 27 votes.